-To provide interim guidance, the IRS issued Notice 2018-76, which states that business meals are not treated as entertainment (which means they're still 50% deductible) as long as all 5 of these conditions are met:
+To provide interim guidance, the IRS issued Notice 2018-76, which states that business meals aren't treated as entertainment (which means they're still 50% deductible) as long as all five of these conditions are met:

 - The expense is an ordinary and necessary expense in conducting the trade or business.

 - The expense is not lavish or extravagant under the circumstances.*

 - The taxpayer or his/her employee is present at the meal.

 - The meal is provided to a current or potential business customer, client, consultant, or similar business contact.